 Build these essential social skills and transform your life:

 Eye contact.
-A lack of eye contract can be interpreted as disinterest, shyness, a lack of confidence, or as odd behavior.
+A lack of eye contact can be interpreted as disinterest, shyness, a lack of confidence, or as odd behavior.
 A certain amount of eye contact is necessary if you want to be taken seriously.
 How much eye contact is appropriate depends on the situation.

 * While listening, give more eye contact.
 Consider looking at one eye for a few seconds, then the other eye, and then the mouth.

 2. Provide constructive criticism.
-This skill can be challenging, because others have varying degrees of tolerance for any type of criticism.
+This skill can be challenging because others have varying degrees of tolerance for any type of criticism.

 * Sandwich the criticism between two compliments.
 The first compliment boosts their mood, then the criticism can follow.
 The final compliment lifts their spirits.

 * Address the behavior or the situation, not the person.
 For example, telling someone that they’re a slob is less effective than telling them their clutter is creating challenges for you.

 * Give recommendations.
 Offer up some advice on what can be done to improve.

 3. Listening skills.
 Eye contact is a big part of listening well.
 The other major component is your focus.
 Give your full attention to what the other person is saying.
 Ask relevant questions and give feedback.
 Avoid looking around the room.
 Everyone knows you’re disinterested if you’re distracted or looking for an escape.
 Focus takes practice.

 4. Building rapport.
 Communication is usually more than just sharing information.
 Communication is a tool for building relationships.
 Without rapport, there is no relationship.

 * Find commonalities.
 What do you both like to do?
 What are your shared interests?

 * Use their favorite words and phrases.
 Have you ever noticed that you and your closest friends eventually share vocabulary and phrases?
 You can start doing that right away.